cloudify-incubator/cloudify-utilities-plugin/cloudify_scalelist/README.md

 ### scaledownlist

-Remove all instances from same transaction as node selected by `scale_node_name`.
+Remove all instances from same transaction/property as node selected by `scale_node_name`.

 Parameters:
 * `scale_compute`: If a node name is passed as the `scale_node_name` parameter